openstream/woocommerce-runmyaccounts/readme.txt

 * Enhancement - added warning if php extension curl is not loaded (is required for communication with Run my Accounts API)

 = 1.1.1 =
-* Tweak - new Run My Accounts API url
+* Tweak - new Run my Accounts API url

 = 1.1 =
 * Feature - added logging feature for RMA results